breakthatbass/breakthatbass/s.md

     rm -rf directory_name

+- `cat` - Prints a file in the terminal.
+Requires a file as an argument.
+    ```
+    cat myfile.txt
+    ```

 ### Creating a Python Program
 To start, you're going to want to create a directory where you keep your programs.
 I made a directory called `projects` (like the above example) and it's where I hold all my code.
+But you can create any file in any directory.

 If you still have projects directory from before, `cd` into it.
 Remember, it's in your home directory, if you're not there you can run the `cd` command by itself and it will bring you there.

+Also, a side note about file paths: you can use a full file path as an argument.
+So if you're in some far away directory, no matter where you are, you can get to the projects directory with `cd ~/projects`.
+The `~/projects` is the full file path.

-when you're in it, your prompt should have `~/projects` in it.
+When you're in it, your prompt should have `~/projects` in it.
 Now you can create a file with `touch`.
+Let's create a Python file.
+All that means is using the `.py` extension at the end of the file.

+Run this command:
 ```
 touch hello.py
 ```
 A Python file has been created!
-Now to open it in VS Code, you can open it the normal way, and open a workspace and find the projects directory and it will be there on the side.
+Now to open it in VS Code, you can open Vs Code the normal way, and open a workspace and find the projects directory and it will be there on the side.
 Another thing you can do is run this command:
 ```
 open ~/projects/ -a 'visual studio code'
 ```
 And it will make the projects directory a workspace.

+To open a workspace from in VS Code, click the file explorer icon at the top left and click the "Add Workspace" button.

 Now that vs code is open, you can continue using `touch` to create files, or you can click the new file icon at the top left.

-Open the hello.py file.
+Open the hello.py file by clicking on the file name.

 Now you can type code!

-To start, just add this:
+To start, just add this to `hello.py`:
 ```
 print("hello")
 ```
-That's the entire file.
+That's all we want in the entire file for now.
 Now go back to your terminal and type this command:
 ```
 python3 hello.py
 ```